RavicharanN/blog/_posts/2018-06-11-Isomorphism.md

 ```

 ## PR
-[Here](https://github.com/sympy/sympy/pull/14861) is the link to the PR 'Add methods for isomorphism computatio'.
+[Here](https://github.com/sympy/sympy/pull/14861) is the link to the PR 'Add methods for isomorphism computation'.
 This, currently, still needs minor changes and will be finalised soon.

 ## References
 * [1] [Blog](https://www.naftaliharris.com/blog/groupiso/) by [Naftali Harris](https://www.naftaliharris.com/) which talks about Tarjan's method for isomorpihsm computation.